redhat-scholars/istio-tutorial/readme.md

 docker build -t example/customer .
 docker images | grep customer
 ```
+Note: Your very first docker build will take a bit of time as it downloads all the layers.
+Subsequent rebuilds of the docker image, updating only the jar/app layer will be very fast.

 Currently using the "manual" way of injecting the Envoy sidecar
 Add istioctl to your $PATH